Billion-dollar money laundering case: Singapore police began ‘comprehensive intelligence probe’ in early 2022

 - Police were first alerted to suspicious activities in 2021, and began a coordinated probe in early 2022

-- Only a "very small group" of police officers were involved to avoid alerting the suspects, and to develop a fuller picture of the case before making any arrests, Second Minister for Home Affairs Josephine Teo tells parliament
+- Only a "very small group" of police officers were involved to avoid alerting the suspects, and to develop a fuller picture of the case before making any arrests

 SINGAPORE: In early 2022, Singapore police acted on tip-offs regarding various suspicious activities and launched a “comprehensive, coordinated intelligence probe” into what would eventually become a massive, transnational billion-dollar money laundering case, said Second Minister for Home Affairs Josephine Teo in parliament on Tuesday (Oct 3).